 Page Reviewed / Updated - May 2017

 Long Term Care Insurance, sometimes called Nursing Home Insurance, is a policy that pays for some or all a senior’s long-term care costs in exchange for monthly premiums that typically range from $250-$1,000 / month.
-Depending on the policy, payouts can be used to pay for services at home, in adult day care, in assisted living and in nursing home communities can be included.
+Depending on the policy, payouts can be used to pay for services at home, in adult day care, in assisted living and in nursing home communities.

 Should a senior have long term care insurance already, then they are probably familiar with how it can help with the costs of long term care.
 If one does not have long term care (LTC) insurance but has an immediate need to pay for long term care, this option will not help.
 Insurers typically do not accept new, elderly enrollees if they are already receiving or in need of care.
 Even seniors not requiring immediate care but in frail health are often rejected.
 If a senior is accepted, the insurance premiums can be very expensive.

 Rather than discuss the benefits of long term care insurance, this article will focus on what persons who are interested in purchasing long term care insurance should know.